At a Glance

 In 2016, GGGI conducted first-in-the country audit on power energy savings of 15 entities out 135 large energy users.
 The audit demonstrated that the country has high potential for energy efficiency – only power saving measures can conserve power of 260 million kWh worth MNT35 billion, which is equal to annual electricity production of Erdenet Power Plant.
 Later, in 2018, Chinggis hotel, private enterprise – one of the 15 audited companies, took EE measures with GIZ grant (10k) and achieved 20% of improved EE.
 The project will continue focus on increasing awareness of the private sector in EE market potential, and mobilizing resources in EE market.
 One of the proposed approaches is to bundling smaller scale energy efficient projects into larger projects of specific sector to reduce high transaction costs and attract investors to the relatively small market.
 Also, the project will be supporting the ERC in improving communications and dialogue at various levels on multi-benefits of the energy conservation.

 Impact: Improved energy efficiency (EE) and reduced GHG emissions in energy and building sectors.

-Outcome: Energy Efficiency of Mongolia’s building and energy sectors is increased through incentive mechanisms, improved energy demand management and implementation of ESCO projects
+Outcome: Energy Efficiency of Mongolia’s building and energy sectors is increased through incentive mechanisms, improved energy demand management and designing of energy efficiency project concept notes.

 i.
 Green Growth Policies: